Peta Hiku: 2020

 Hiku made 18 appearances for New Zealand in the 2020 NRL season as the club missed out on the finals.

 2021

 On 11 May, Hiku was ruled out for the remainder of the 2021 NRL season with a shoulder injury.
 On 24 May, it was announced Hiku signed a two-year deal with North Queensland starting in 2022.

 2022

 Hiku played 26 games for North Queensland in the 2022 NRL season as the club finished third on the table and qualified for the finals.
 Hiku played in both finals matches for North Queensland including their upset loss to Parramatta in the preliminary final which denied the club a fairy tale grand final appearance.

 2023

 In round 2 of the 2023 NRL season, Hiku was placed on report for a crusher tackle during North Queensland's loss to arch-rivals Brisbane.
 Hiku was later suspended for two games over the incident.

+On 21 May, Hiku signed a three-year contract to join English side Hull Kingston Rovers.

+2024

+Hiku made his club debut for Hull Kingston Rovers against arch-rivals Hull F.C. in round 1 of the 2024 Super League season.
+Hull Kingston Rovers would win the match 22-0.

+On 12 October 2024, Hiku played in Hull Kingston Rovers 2024 Super League Grand Final loss against Wigan.

+2025

+On 7 June, Hiku played in Hull Kingston Rovers 8-6 2025 Challenge Cup final victory over Warrington.
+It was the clubs first major trophy in 40 years.

+On 18 September, Hiku played in Hull Kingston Rovers victory over Warrington to claim the League Leaders Shield in the final league game of the season.

+On 9 October, Hiku played in Hull Kingston Rovers 2025 Super League Grand Final victory over Wigan.